alejandrogr/dbato/README.md

 * Comments on replies

 ## TODO (until beta release)
-* Prevent users to post or vote when they are not logged in
+* Asociate comments with users in backend
 * Disallow multiple votes on a same reply by same user
 * Difference between regular and relevant votes
 * App redesign
-* Discussion searches
 * Tag filters
 * List My Discussions or discussions which have any of my replies
 * List all my replies